 What should I do if my paper check was mailed to the wrong address?

-If your financial aid check has already been mailed to the wrong address, call EvCC Card customer service at 1-888-833-8693 and choose the option to discuss a disbursement.
+If your check has already been mailed to the wrong address, call EvCC Card customer service at 1-888-833-8693 and choose the option to discuss a disbursement.
 You will be given options to change your disbursement preference or to have a replacement check mailed to the correct address.

 My bank information was incorrectly provided when I signed up for direct deposit.
 What should I do?